pyexcel/pyexcel/doc/source/index.rst

 It was created due to the lack of uniform programming interface to access data in different excel formats.
 A developer needs to use different methods of different libraries to read the same data in different excel formats, hence the resulting code is cluttered and unmaintainable.

 In addition, the library recognizes that Excel files are de-facto file format for information sharing in non-software centric organisations.
-Excel files are not only used for mathematical computation in financial institutions but also used for many othe purposes in an office work environment.
+Excel files are not only used for mathematical computation in financial institutions but also used for many other purposes in an office work environment.

 All great work have done by odf, xlrd and other individual developers.
 This library unites only the data access code.